wp-plugins/lytiks/readme.txt

 1. Upload all the plugin files to  to the `/wp-content/plugins/lytiks` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Get your tracking code from http://go.lytiks.com/wordpress.
-If you don't already have an account, go to http://lytiks.com to signup for a free trial.
+3. Get your tracking code from http://go.lytiks.com/website/wordpress.
+If you don't already have an account, go to http://lytiks.com to signup for a free account.
 4. Set the tracking ID on the plugin options page.

 == Frequently Asked Questions ==